Electric Telegraph Company: Formation

-The Electric Telegraph Company was the world's first public telegraph company, founded in the United Kingdom in 1846 by Sir William Fothergill Cooke and John Lewis Ricardo, MP for Stoke-on-Trent, with Cromwell F. Varley as chief engineer.
+The Electric Telegraph Company was the world's first public telegraph company, founded in the United Kingdom by Sir William Fothergill Cooke and John Lewis Ricardo, MP for Stoke-on-Trent, with Cromwell F. Varley as chief engineer.
+It was incorporated by the Electric Telegraph Company's Act 1846 (9 & 10 Vict. c. xlvi).
 Its headquarters was in Founders Court, Lothbury, behind the Bank of England.
 This was the first company formed for the specific purpose of providing a telegraph service to the public.
 Besides Cooke and Ricardo, the original shareholders were railway engineer George Parker Bidder with the largest holding, Benjamin Hawes, Thomas Boulton, and three other members of the Ricardo family; Samson, Albert, and Frederick.

 Up to this point telegraph lines had been laid mostly in conjunction with railway companies, and Cooke had been a leading figure in convincing them of its benefits.
 However, these systems were all for the exclusive use of the railway company concerned, mostly for signalling purposes, until 1843 when Cooke extended the Great Western Railway's telegraph on to Slough at his own expense, at which point he acquired the right to open it to the public.
 Railway telegraphy continued to be an important part of the company's business with expenditure on the railways peaking in 1847–48.
 This focus on the railways was reflected in the directors and major shareholders being dominated by people associated with railway construction.
 Additional railway people who had become involved by 1849 included Samuel Morton Peto, Thomas Brassey, Robert Stephenson (of Rocket fame and who was chairman of the company in 1857–58), Joseph Paxton, and Richard Till, a director of several railway companies.

 The collaboration between Cooke and Charles Wheatstone in developing the Cooke and Wheatstone telegraph was not a happy one, degenerating into a bitter dispute over who had invented the telegraph.
 As a result, the company was formed without Wheatstone (although he claimed he had been offered the post of scientific adviser).
 At creation the company purchased all the patents Cooke and Wheatstone had obtained to date in building the Cooke and Wheatstone telegraph.
 It also obtained the important patent for the electric relay from Edward Davy for £600.
 The relay allowed telegraph signals weakened over a long distance to be renewed and retransmitted onward.